-We are currently home to one adult male Chinese goral called Danling.
+We are currently home to an adult male Chinese goral called Danling, he was born in 2011.

 Breeding Programme Category